Crix4lis/docker-php-cli-xdebug/README.md

 # docker-php-cli-xdebug

 This repository contains running PHP CLI docker image with slightly extended [official php imgage](https://hub.docker.com/r/_/php/).
 It's extended with configured xDebug extension and installed Composer.
+The repostory is useful as basic image for any PHP application.
+Use Composer to download needed dependencies, libraries or PHP frameworks like Symfony.

 ## HOW TO USE IT
 1. Install Docker: [OFFICIAL INSTRUCTION](https://docs.docker.com/install/linux/docker-ce/ubuntu/#install-using-the-repository)